Taylor Yard: Ecology

 Taylor Yard sits adjacent to the Los Angeles River.
 As the river passes Taylor Yard, it flows through the Glendale Narrows.
 This portion of the river has an unlined channel bottom due to the high groundwater table.
 The soft-bottom includes riparian vegetation, open water, and sand bars, which are supported by year-round flows.

 Architecture

 Among the most iconic features of the site was the Roundhouse and the Dayton Tower.
 The Dayton is the only building of the site that has not been demolished.
 It has been relocated three times.

-By the 1950s, Taylor Yard was the central node in the freight network into and out of Los Angeles for Southern Pacific, as the classification yard had grown in complexity and size concurrent with increases both manufacturing and the overall population of Los Angeles.
-The Classification Yard was split into three operational zones, "with the receiving unit at the west end, then the classification unit, and at the east end the departure unit."

 Environmental investigations

 Soil mapping reveals four areas of potential concern (AOPCs) which exhibit high concentrations of lead, hydrocarbons, arsenic, and antimony.
 The first AOPC area surrounds the former diesel turntable, the second envelops the former fueling and sanding tracks, the third sits along the southern portion of the former roundhouse, and the fourth is located near the diesel shops.

 "Results of environmental investigations conducted at Taylor Yard to date indicate that subsurface soils in the Active Yard generally consist of fill material extending from the ground surface to a depth of approximately seven feet below ground surface (bgs), and sands and silty sands with minor discontinuous clayey sands extending from seven to 35 feet bgs."
 Additionally, there is an extensive infrastructure consisting of thirty onsite wells, twenty-two of which are located in the active yard, to monitor the quantity and quality of groundwater on-site.